 After assembly, the RDM system is activated by powering on the concentrator box, the tablet, and the GPS.
-First, the concentrator box should be powered on, next the GPS, and finally the tablet.
+No particular order of equipment power-up is necessary.
 The RDM program should start up immediately when the tablet powers on.
 If it does not, select the RDM shortcut icon on the desktop.
 The program opens using a Google Chrome interface.
 A full description of the RDM equipment start-up procedure can be found in the manufacturer's guide to the RDM.